13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 Price: Free

 Windows Video Editor (which replaced Windows Movie Maker) is an easy-to-use video editing software included with Windows 10 and up.
-We’ve included it in our list of best video editing software for beginners despite low ratings from critics.
-This is because Video Editor is entirely free, already included on most Windows devices, and therefore a good way for beginners to learn video editing before moving on to a more comprehensive tool.
+Video Editor is entirely free, already included on most Windows devices, and therefore a good way for beginners to learn video editing before moving on to a more comprehensive tool.
 It’s also very convenient for anyone who already stores their photos and videos in Windows Photos.

 Windows Video Editor has been somewhat hidden inside the Windows Photo App, and most people don’t even realize it’s there.
-It is a quick and easy way to add flair to personal videos, but Windows Video Editor won't cut it for anyone making YouTube videos, Facebook ads, or marketing videos.
+It is a quick and easy way to add flair to personal videos, but won't cut it for anyone making YouTube videos, Facebook ads, or marketing videos.

 Best Easy-to-Use Video Editing Software for Beginners Comparison Chart